mirra-202/STOCK-MARKET-PREDICTION-APP/README.md

   - View the raw data and forecasted data.
   - Visualize forecasted data and its components using the provided charts.

-**CONCEPT USED:**
+**CONCEPT USED:** <br>
 Time series analysis is utilized as a fundamental concept for stock price prediction.
-Here's how time series analysis is applied:
+Here's how time series analysis is applied:<br>

 *Data Collection:* The project fetches historical stock price data using the yfinance library.
-This data typically includes a timestamp (date) and the corresponding stock prices (open, close, high, low, volume) over a specific period.
+This data typically includes a timestamp (date) and the corresponding stock prices (open, close, high, low, volume) over a specific period.<br>
-Data Exploration: The fetched data is then explored to understand its structure, trends, and patterns.
-This step involves visualizing the raw time series data to identify any underlying patterns or seasonality.
+*Data Exploration:* The fetched data is then explored to understand its structure, trends, and patterns.
+This step involves visualizing the raw time series data to identify any underlying patterns or seasonality. <br>
 *Data Preprocessing:* The data is preprocessed to ensure its quality and compatibility with the forecasting model.
-This may involve handling missing values, removing outliers, and converting the data into a suitable format for analysis.
+This may involve handling missing values, removing outliers, and converting the data into a suitable format for analysis. <br>
 *Modeling:* The Facebook Prophet library is used for time series forecasting.
 Prophet is designed specifically for forecasting time series data that displays patterns such as trends and seasonality.
-The historical stock price data is used to train the Prophet model.
+The historical stock price data is used to train the Prophet model. <br>
 *Forecasting:* Once the model is trained, it can be used to generate forecasts for future time periods.
-The project allows users to select the number of years they want to forecast and generates predictions accordingly.
+The project allows users to select the number of years they want to forecast and generates predictions accordingly. <br>
 *Visualization:* The forecasted data and its components (trend, seasonality) are visualized using Plotly charts.
-This enables users to understand the predicted trends and make informed decisions based on the forecasted stock prices.
+This enables users to understand the predicted trends and make informed decisions based on the forecasted stock prices. <br>

 **TECHNOLOGIES USED:**
   - Python